Awka North

 Awka North is a Local Government Area in Anambra State, south-central Nigeria.
 Towns that make up the local government are Awba Ofemili, Ugbenu, Ugbene, Ebenebe, Achalla (the capital), Urum, Amansea, Amanuke, Isu Aniocha, Mgbakwu.
 This Local Government Area falls under the Anambra North senatorial district of Anambra State.
-The headquarters of this LGA is located at Achalla As at the 2006 census, this LGA has a total population of 112,192 people.
+The headquarters of this LGA is located at Achalla.
+At the 2006 census, this LGA had a total population of 112,192 people.

 Geography

-The Awka North local government region experiences two different seasons, the wet and dry season, with an estimated total amount of precipitation of 2950 mm.
+The Awka North local government region experiences two different seasons, the wet and dry season, with an estimated annual precipitation of 2950 mm.
 The area's average temperature is 27 °C, while the average humidity in Awka North is 70 percent.